Setup Guide

 Physical access to the device is a less-convenient method but will allow the most control to address issues.

-See Raspberry Pi Getting Started for more information on connecting your Raspberry Pi.
+See for more information on connecting your Raspberry Pi.
 It should be as simple as plugging in a USB keyboard, USB mouse, and micro HDMI cable to your monitor.
 In this case, you can use localhost

 as the RPi IP address or use the host name.

-If your Traffic Monitor uses the default Raspberry Pi installation method, you will have an SD Card boot media that contains all your system files.
+If your Traffic Monitor uses the default Raspberry Pi installation method, you will have an that contains all your system files.
 If necessary, you can insert the card into a micro-SD card reader to access the entire Raspberry Pi OS directory structure.

 You will need to know the Traffic Monitor / Raspberry Pi IP address or host name to connect to the various configuration environments.